 There has not been a whole lot of good news for the economy these days.
 The same can be said about the New York City real estate market: Prices are falling in the vast majority of sub-markets, and it looks like it’s going to be that way for at least the next two quarters.

 Thankfully, the stimulus package passed by Congress is beginning to take effect.
-It is doubtful the bill is large enough by itself to right the failing ship of the national economy, but it is a strong start.
+It is doubtful the bill is broad enough by itself to the right the failing ship of the national economy, but it is a strong start.

 For the most part, the effects of the stimulus package that are being felt currently come in the form of reduced layoffs from state governments.
 Today, the president spoke in Columbus, Ohio to a group of police cadets who were going to be laid off until the stimulus bill provided the city with enough money to keep the new police officers on board.